kriten-io/kriten-docs/kriten_rbac.md

     |`WriteAllRoles`| roles | * | write
     |`WriteAllRoleBindings`| role_bindings | * | write

-* Role Binding - Bind Role to a Group.
+* Role Binding - bind role to a group.

     Only pre-defined built-in Role Binding installed at the time of Kriten initialization is following, which grants Admin group, containing root user, full access to all resources.